-MOTOR-DRIVEN VEHICLES AND AIRCRAFT IN THE TAKING OF
+MOTOR-DRIVEN VEHICLES AND AIRCRAFT IN THE TAKING OF FURBEARERS.

-FURBEARERS.
 It is illegal to drive vehicles off established roads and trails during the deer gun season while attempting to take furbearers with firearms, archery equipment, and dogs.
 Aircraft may not be used to take coyotes, fox, or any other furbearer, without a special permit.

-- 28. EXPOSED BAITS.
-It is illegal to place traps or cable devices (snares) within twenty-five feet of any sight-exposed bait. - 29.
-SANDHILL CRANE UNITS: There shall be two management units for regulating the harvest of sandhill cranes in 2012.
+28. EXPOSED BAITS.
+It is illegal to place traps or cable devices (snares) within twenty-five feet of any sight-exposed bait.

+- 29. SANDHILL CRANE UNITS: There shall be two management units for regulating the harvest of sandhill cranes.
 The two units are: - Unit 1.
 That portion of North Dakota lying west of U.S. Highway 281.
-In Unit 1, sandhill cranes may be taken from September 15, 2012 through November 11, 2012.
-The daily bag limit shall be 3 cranes and the possession limit 6 cranes. - Unit 2.
+In Unit 1, sandhill cranes may be taken from September 19, 2015 through November 15, 2015.
+The daily bag limit shall be 3 cranes and the possession limit 9 cranes. - Unit 2.
 That portion of North Dakota lying east of U.S. Highway 281.
-In Unit 2, sandhill cranes may be taken from September 15, 2012 through October 21, 2012.
-The daily bag limit shall be 2 cranes and the possession limit 4 cranes.
+In Unit 2, sandhill cranes may be taken from September 19, 2015 through November 15, 2015.
+The daily bag limit shall be 2 cranes and the possession limit 6 cranes.